doselect/docs.doselect.com/source/includes/_invite_api.md

 }
 ```

-This endpoint creates an invite for an email.

 ### HTTP Request

 `POST https://api.doselect.com/platform/v1/test/<slug>/candidates`

-Optionally, add a `suppress_email=True` parameter to the URL if you do not want
+Optionally, you can add a `suppress_email=True` GET parameter to the URL if you do not want
-the candidate to receive an invitation email.
+the candidate to receive an invitation email from DoSelect.

-Json Payload attributes:
+JSON payload attributes:

 Field  | Required | Data Type | Description
 ------ | -------- | --------- | -----------